Daniel R. Porterfield: Aspen Institute

-Other highlights include approval by the Institute’s Board of Trustees of a new five-year strategic plan and capital campaign; the launch of an effort to create a thriving leadership community among the tens of thousands of people worldwide who have taken part in the Institute’s programs and fellowships; the creation of the Institute’s first comprehensive action plan to enhance inclusion and belonging across the organization; the significant expansion of the Institute’s public programming, including the development of a new three-year convening series—Aspen Ideas: Climate—in South Florida; and the drafting of a new Statement of Principles expressing the Institute’s commitment to dialogue, civility, free expression, and diversity of thought.
+Other highlights include approval by the Institute’s Board of Trustees of a new five-year strategic plan and capital campaign; the launch of an effort to create a thriving leadership community among the tens of thousands of people worldwide who have taken part in the Institute’s programs and fellowships; the creation of the Institute’s first comprehensive action plan to enhance inclusion and belonging across the organization; the significant expansion of the Institute’s public programming, including the development of two new convening series—Aspen Ideas: Climate and Aspen Ideas: Economy; the launch of the endowed Albright International Leaders Program in honor of longtime Aspen Institute trustee Madeleine Albright, and the drafting of a new Statement of Principles expressing the Institute’s commitment to dialogue, civility, free expression, and diversity of thought.

+In February 2026, Porterfield announced that he had been appointed CEO of the Jack Kent Cooke Foundation and chair of the National Board of Directors of Teach For America effective July 2026.

 Personal

-Porterfield serves on the National Board of Directors of Teach For America and as a trustee of Colorado College, and is a former trustee of the College Board, the Cristo Rey Network, and Jesuit Refugee Services.
+Porterfield ias chair of the National Board of Directors of Teach For America and as a trustee of American University, and is a former trustee of the College Board, Colorado College, the Cristo Rey Network, and Jesuit Refugee Services.
 He was named a White House Champion of Change in 2016 and is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
-He has been awarded honorary degrees from Wake Forest University, Miami Dade College, Elizabethtown College, Queens University of Charlotte, and Mt.
+He has been awarded honorary degrees from Wake Forest University, Miami Dade College, DePaul University, Allegheny College, Elizabethtown College, Queens University of Charlotte, and Mt.
 Aloysius College.

-Porterfield is married to Karen A. Herrling, an attorney.
-They have three children.